FUSION F1 Racing League Rules

 - You as the defending car are allowed to make 1 defensive move, excessive weaving and blocking is not allowed.
 When making your move, stick to it going into the corner.
 Do not force a chasing car off of the track by leaving too little room, this is considered aggressive and unsportsmanlike.
 If the attacking car is alongside you going into the corner (if the attacking car’s nose is ahead), you must adjust your line accordingly to avoid contact.
 If you are not sure if they are there, a quick verbal confirmation on TeamSpeak is allowed.

-- Corner cutting is not allowed and will not be tolerated, you are expected to stay within the track boundaries with at least two tyres at all times.
+- Corner cutting and extending the track limits is not allowed and will not be tolerated, you are expected to stay within the track boundaries with at least two tyres at all times.
 The white lines define the edge of the track, not by the edge of the kerbs.
 You can gain an advantage by corner cutting and this is not allowed.
 The game does administer penalties, but we have a system.
 If you overtake a car off of the track, you must give the position back, the game should tell you but if it doesn’t, you are expected to remain respectful of the rules.

 Suspended for season 14